The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 Þorgeirskirkja church

-A stone-throw away from Goðafoss you will find Þorgeirskirkja church.
-It was erected in the year 2000 to commemorate the millennium of Þorgeir Ljósvetningagoði's decision on adopting Christianity in Iceland.
+A stone's throw away from Goðafoss, you will find Þorgeirskirkja church.
+It was erected in the year 2000 to commemorate the millennium of Þorgeir Ljósvetningagoði's decision to adopt Christianity in Iceland.

-Having to make such a huge decision in the year 1000 at Alþingi cannot have been an easy task, so kudos to Þorgeir for having accomplished this without bloodshed in a Viking country.
+Having to make such a huge decision in the year 1000 at Alþingi must not have been easy, so kudos to Þorgeir for accomplishing it without bloodshed in a Viking country.

 The altar at Þorgeirskirkja church